Yohrog/VecTooDee/README.md

         // and a bunch of member functions for vector math };

-I was switching libraries quite a bit I was always spending some time writing some sort of conversion code between the two implementations of the exact same thing.
+I was switching libraries quite a bit and always spent time writing some sort of conversion code between the multiple implementations of 2D vectors.
 Long story short I was getting annoyed because I had to reimplement an adapter class every time. <br>
 Because of that I made this library and implemented it in a single header file, so it is quickly and easily imported into any project. <br>